hungsu/digital_garden/src/site/notes/Gear/Viture One.md

 When using it in its standard mode, where it displays a screen all the time, moving my head while focusing on the display can give me noticeable motion sickness.
 I've learned to focus on the real world when moving my head.

+## It works on many, but not all devices with USB-C

+It plugs into many [[0.NoScreenShare/Lenovo Flex 7\|laptops]], gaming handhelds, and some some Android smartphones, such as my [[Gear/Samsung Galaxy S22\|Samsung Galaxy S22]].
+It can work with a Nintendo Switch when using a dongle.
+Alas, it doesn't work with my wife's Pixel 7, or any phone that can't display video over USB-C.

+## It lacks HDR and is only 60Hz

+This is unfortunate, as the blacks are quite excellent, and using it's clear enough for most games.

-## It's not so good for heavy writing or coding.
+## It's not so good for heavy read, writing, or coding.

 I have had mixed success using this for productive activity like coding.
-Unfortunately, something about the mirrors/lenses of this device mean it can be difficult to display text clearly, particularly towards the edges.
+Unfortunately, something about the mirrors/lenses of this device mean it can be difficult to display fine text clearly, particularly towards the edges.
+For example, in the bottom right corner of Obsidian is very small text "20 backlinks" or "525 words", which can be hard to read.
 Sometimes I am able to wear the device at just the right angle where I can read everything, but this is very fussy.

 This thing is one of my near essentials, and I bring it with me on all flights, and most coffee-shop trips.